wearvr/dpvr-vr-unity-sdk-instructions/README.md

 ## Unable to port yourself?

-Depending on availability and need, WEARVR may be able to provide addition support to help port your existing VR experiences to be compatible with the DPVR All-In-One System, all the way up to completing the port for you and localizing it for the Chinese market.
+Depending on availability and need, WEARVR may be able to provide additional support to help port your existing VR experiences to be compatible with the DPVR All-In-One System, all the way up to completing the port for you and localizing it for the Chinese market.

 Please get in touch on `devs@wearvr.com` to discuss your needs and how WEARVR may be able to help.